AgustinConde/taskflow/docs/AI_ASSISTANT.md

 - 🎯 Personalized responses that incorporate your tasks, categories, and achievements
 - 🌐 Automatic language detection (Spanish or English)
 - 🔐 JWT-protected API; no conversation persistence
-- ⚙️ Pluggable providers (Hugging Face by default, Ollama optional)
+- ⚙️ Cloud-first provider (Hugging Face router) with optional Ollama fallback

 ## Requirements